 - 1. The College's Strategic Leadership Team reserves the right to cancel or prohibit any event with an external speaker if these procedures are not followed or if the relevant health, safety and security criteria cannot be met.
 The College reserves the right to deny a platform to racist and fascist individuals and groups promoting or inciting hatred. - 2.
-Curriculum Managers, Head of Department, Assistant Principal or the Student Services Manager will have authority to approve a request for an event to take place or for a visiting speaker. - 3.
+Curriculum Managers, College Leadership Team or Assistant Principals or will have authority to approve a request for an event to take place or for a visiting speaker. - 3.
 All speakers will be made aware of their responsibility to abide by legislation and College policies, including that: - They must not incite hatred, violence, or call for the breaking of the law. - They are not permitted to encourage, glorify or promote any acts of terrorism including individuals, groups or organisations that support such acts. - They must not spread hatred and intolerance in the community and thus aid in disrupting social and community harmony. - Within a framework of positive debate and challenge seek to avoid insulting other faiths or groups. - They are not permitted to raise or gather funds for any external organisations or cause without express permission in writing from the College. - 4.
 An External Speaker Request Form (EPR1 form) should be completed at least 2 weeks prior to the event taking place.
-A Curriculum Manager, Head of Department, Assistant Principal or the Student Services Manager should complete section 2 of the EPR1 form.
+A Curriculum Manager, College Leadership Team or Assistant Principals should complete section 2 of the EPR1 form.
 The external speaker request form requires event organisers to provide: - Expected number of attendees - Confirm whether the event will be a member only, invitation only, or open to the general public - Confirm any external speakers' affiliations (specifically where political or religious) - Declaration of any knowledge of controversy attracted by the speaker or the topic in the past - Confirmation if the event and speaker are likely to attract media interest if so why? - Confirmation of website details (where relevant) providing further information on the speaker. - 5.
-If the speaker will be delivering any content (in part or in whole) relating to discussion or debate concerning religion, faith, belief, political affiliation and/or the speaker or subject or organisation is known to cause controversy, or is associated with a group that is known to cause controversy, the Curriculum Manager, Head of Department or Assistant Principal must refer this to the Equality, Inclusion and Safeguarding Manager to carry out checks under Part B. - 6.
+If the speaker will be delivering any content (in part or in whole) relating to discussion or debate concerning religion, faith, belief, political affiliation and/or the speaker or subject or organisation is known to cause controversy, or is associated with a group that is known to cause controversy, the Curriculum Manager, College Leadership Team or Assistant Principals must refer this to the Safeguarding Manager to carry out checks under Part B. - 6.
 Speakers who are authorised to attend the College will be made aware of their responsibilities through e-mail or in writing and they need to confirm that they have read and agreed to the policy (Part A: Paragraph 3).